 Need to know

 Has any other kitchen appliance achieved cult status in recent years quite like the air fryer?
-Judging by the number of viral recipes online, it seems people can't get enough of the supposed wonder machine.
+Judging by the number of recipes online, air-fryer-dedicated cookbooks and accessories, and the new brands entering the market, it seems people can't get enough of this handy kitchen helper.

 Always preheat your airfyer before cooking fresh produce.